halmasieh/Credit_Risk_Analysis/README.md

 - Model's Accuracy: 0.94
 - Balanced Accuracy Score: 0.93

-By observing the existing metrics and in comparion with the five previous models, it is concluded that this classifier would be the best model for prediction.
+By observing the existing metrics and in comparion with the five previous models, it is concluded that this classifier would be the best model for prediction credit resk and has less bias.

 ## Summary
 According to the observed percentages attributed to 5-star Vine reviews versus 5-star un-Vine reviews, it can be stated that